2-aminobenzenesulfonate 2,3-dioxygenase

-The 4 substrates of this enzyme are 2-aminobenzenesulfonate, NADH, H^{+}, and O_{2}, whereas its 3 products are 2,3-dihydroxybenzenesulfonate, NH_{3}, and NAD^{+}.
+The four substrates of this enzyme are orthanilic acid, reduced nicotinamide adenine dinucleotide (NADH), oxygen and a proton.
+Its products are 2,3-dihydroxybenzenesulfonic acid, oxidised NAD^{+}, and ammonia.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of two atoms o oxygen into the other donor.
-The systematic name of this enzyme class is 2-aminobenzenesulfonate,NADH:oxygen oxidoreductase (2,3-hydroxylating, ammonia-forming).
-This enzyme is also called 2-aminosulfobenzene 2,3-dioxygenase.
-This enzyme participates in benzoate degradation via hydroxylation.
+This enzyme is an oxidoreductase that uses molecular oxygen as oxidant and incorporates both its atoms into the starting material.
+The systematic name of its class is 2-aminobenzenesulfonate,NADH:oxygen oxidoreductase (2,3-hydroxylating, ammonia-forming).
+It is also called 2-aminosulfobenzene 2,3-dioxygenase.
+It can degrade a variety of benzenesulfonic acids.